Camera - Day6.0/10

 - Too little ram

-- Camera quality suffers in poor light
+- Camera suffers in anything other than broad daylight

-Author’s note: You might want to look into purchasing the Studio 5.0 LTE (Amazon USA Link) as an alternative to this device.
+You might want to look into purchasing the Studio 5.0 LTE (Amazon USA Link) as an alternative to this device.
 It has double the ram and a better processor at a lower price point, but the screen is smaller.

-Build Quality & Appearance
+Build Quality and Appearance

 In terms of appearance this phone is an immediate Samsung rip off, therefor it doesn’t really do anything to stand out.
 The body is made from slippery plastic, but it feels rather nice and the battery door snaps in to place tightly.
 Additionally, the buttons have a nice click to them and all the ports feel snappy.